Autumn 2016-2017Catalog update: May 16, 2016

 Students are required to follow the Academic Handbook and Code of Student Responsibility

 The combined Bachelor's/Master's degree programs allow students to complete 12 graduate credit hours while still undergraduates.
-These three graduate level courses will count toward both the undergraduate and graduate degree programs.
+These 12 graduate credit hours will count toward both the undergraduate and graduate degree programs.

 Students who meet the admission requirements below may choose to apply to a combined degree program.
 Interested students should consult their faculty advisor regarding the application procedure.
 This program allows students to combine many CDM bachelor's degrees with a CDM master's degree following the structure outlined below.